Case Study – Three Wise Monkeys

 As the conversation went on, the top floor was being ear marked to fill the gap in Colchester for a live music hub and as music and art goes together hand in hand it seemed the perfect opportunity to give the space a unique identity.

 We started by asking the staff what they wanted to include – a treehouse idea, skulls, a passion for Beavertown Gamma Ray beer artwork.
-Along came a a few hours with a huge sheet of paper, some brightly coloured pens and – Planet TWM was born.
+Along came a few hours with a huge sheet of paper, some brightly coloured pens and – Planet TWM was born.

 Three Wise Monkeys are travelling though space and end up crash landing on a completely unknown planet.
 A totally different dimension, the walls depict the story of the monkeys pulling themselves from the wreckage before discovering the beautiful landscape and an ancient temple.
-There, they end up getting sucked into a totally psychedelic trip through a vortex before finally finding themselves in an amazing bar full of a crowd of buzzing people, cold beers and decent music.
+There, they end up getting sucked into a totally psychedelic trip through a vortex before finally finding themselves in an amazing bar full of a crowd of buzzing creatures, cold beers and decent music.

 Due to the scale of the project and the way in which the concept took form, I realised I needed to incorporate and embrace a new style into my work – graffiti.
 With the help of local artist @brewsup he taught me the basics and gave me some of his time and talent and worked with me with elements of the project.
 His personal style added a new dimension to the work and also hints to the New York art vibe which inspired me in the first place.